 Please read about the following process for applying.
 The 2019 program sessions are June 3-21 and July 8-26.
-Applications for 2019 will become available on November 15, 2018.
+Applications for 2020 will open in November 2019.

 - Learn about the Senior Executives in State and Local Government program through the Harvard website.

 - The Bohnett Fellowship is open to people of all genders, orientations, abilities, races, and political affiliations.
 Read the FAQ for more information about the Bohnett Fellowship and email LeadershipTeam@victoryinstitute.org with any questions.

 - Find and speak to a Bohnett Fellowship alum about your interests and ask questions about the process.

 - Apply to Harvard Kennedy School’s Senior Executives in State and Local Government program.
 In response to the “Who will be the financial sponsor of your participation?” question, type “Bohnett”.
 Because of the timing of our committee process, the deadline for the Victory Institute is earlier than the Harvard Kennedy School deadline.

 - Apply to the Victory Institute with two letters of reference (one from someone who has completed the Senior Executives in State in Local Government program, preferably a Bohnett Fellow, and one from someone who knows and can speak to your leadership/participation within the LGBTQ movement), and a short paragraph (100 words or less) detailing how you have expressed your commitment to leadership within the LGBTQ community.

 - You will be notified of the decision for the Fellowship in early May.

 Not ready to apply?

 Park Cannon, Georgia House of Representatives, District 58